iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.80/report.md

 > It's useless if it only downloads 67%NOW its just spinning and spinning and said not all features available in Florida....grrrrr<br> :date: __2021-02-06 16:29:03__

-> Cannot get pin no. To verify phone no. Use mobile instead of land line and it works fine.<br> :date: __2021-02-05 18:17:36__

 #### 1-star reviews